DeltaSierra4/SMAK/README.md

 $ python3 socialmediaanalysis.py <name of directory containing all Facebook & Messenger data> <your name on Facebook and Messenger>
 ```
 6. The results of the analysis are printed out in format of JSON. `parse_results.json` stores results containing your posting behavior over time in different categories of posts, whereas `count_results.json` stores results pertaining to your posting behavior with respect to other Facebook users across time.
+7. In addition, relevant wordclouds and charts will be generated in the results directory where the code is saved.

+## Structure of the results directory

+Each directory within the results directory will store Wordcloud results, keyterm collections, URL frequencies, and charts and graphs of relevant statistics based on categories and time.

+* annual_cat, monthly_cat, global_cat: Results from each category of posts (comments, messages, or regular posts on news feed) grouped by year, month, or total timespan, respectively.
+* annual_cross, monthly_cross, global_cross: Results from all category of posts grouped by year, month, or total timespan, respectively.

+Within each subdirectory of post category (comments, messages, or posts) or directly in each _cross subdirectory are directories that will store relevant results.

+* sgrank, sgrank_hl: Wordcloud of key terms extracted by the SGRank algorithm on your posts or headlines from URLs linked, if any exist, respectively.
+* textrank, textrank_hl: Wordcloud of key terms extracted by the TextRank algorithm on your posts or headlines from URLs linked, if any exist, respectively.
+* wordcloud, wordcloud_hl: Wordcloud of most frequently occuring words in your posts or headlines from URLs linked, if any exist, respectively.
+* wordcloud_users: Wordcloud of most frequently occuring words in your posts with respect to the user that you're interacting with.
+* url_count: Bar charts of most frequently cited URLs.